 When your business-critical onsales begin, fraudulent activity can include simulating many users or the use of speedy, scripted bots.
 Finally, during the ticket purchase, malicious activity could mean actions such as credit card fraud or multiple purchases that exceed limits.

 The video also elaborates on how bots use the ever-present 2-minute ticket sell-out myth to their advantage in grabbing hold of tickets for the most popular events in live entertainment.

-Learn the tips and tricks of the malicious trade from two leading ticketing industry experts: Rami Essaid, CEO and Co-Founder of Distil Networks, and Niels Henrik Sodemann, CEO and Co-Founder of Queue-it.
+Learn the tips and tricks of the malicious trade from two leading ticketing industry experts: Rami Essaid, CEO and Co-Founder of Distil Networks (now part of Imperva), and Niels Henrik Sodemann, CEO and Co-Founder of Queue-it.